Xunius/MeiTingTrunk/README.md

 ### Folders

-* Oragnize documents in a folder tree, with arbirary level of folder nesting.
+* Oragnize documents in a folder tree, with arbitrary level of folder nesting.
 * Add a document to multiple folders without taking up duplicate storage.

 ### Import format